kennetham/dredd/README.md

 I want everyone with a `pivotallabs.com` email address to be whitelisted then adding that to this list will do so.

+##### allowed_organizations

+This is a explicit list of github organizations that are allowed to create pull requests without being asked to sign a CLA.
+For example, if I want everyone who is a member of the `cloudfoundry` organization to be whitelisted then adding that to this list will do so.

 ##### repositories

 This is the list of GitHub repositories that Dredd will monitor for new